SFRJ/liveorderboard/README.md

 - Maybe I should use an Interface in the constructor instead of passing the collection directly(Open-Close Principle).
 - double its ok, but for this kind of numeric stuff, BigDecimal is probably better.
-- maybe using an enum for BUY and SELL
 - The part that does the formated could be extracted into a separate class probably.